rm-hull/luma.lcd/README.rst

 Python library interfacing LCD displays with the PCD8544, ST7735, ST7567, HT1621,
-UC1701X and ILI9341 driver using SPI on the Raspberry Pi and other linux-based single-board computers - it provides a Pillow-compatible drawing canvas, and other functionality to support:
+UC1701X and ILI9341 driver using SPI on the Raspberry Pi and other linux-based single-board computers - it provides a `Pillow <https://pillow.readthedocs.io/>`_-compatible drawing canvas, and other functionality to support:

 * scrolling/panning capability,
 * terminal-style printing,